Labelling changes: information for health professionals

 We have developed posters targeted at healthcare professionals and consumers.
 These will be gradually released over the 4 year transition period.

-Please download these 'Your medicine, your knowledge' materials to help raise awareness about medicine labelling improvements.
+Please download and print these 'Your medicine, your knowledge' materials to help raise awareness about medicine labelling improvements.

 Information for health professionals